 At the end of the ride, the assistant police chief inspector said, “If we do this enough, we’ll get it right.”
 We took this as a good sign.

 In 1980, subway workers went on strike a month before the Tour.
-AYH set up a phone bank to answer questions about cycling as an alternative means of commuting to and from work, and Transportation Alternatives put up bike route signs on New York City streets.
+AYH set up a phone bank to answer questions about cycling as an alternative means of commuting to and from work, and, along with Transportation Alternatives, set up cones and bike route signs on New York City streets.
 Soon enough, the City got on board: Mayor Koch held a press conference and described how Beijing residents used bicycles as their preferred way to get around, and suggested that New Yorkers try doing the same during the strike.
 And they did—en masse.
 Bicycle sales soared, New York City suddenly became a city of cyclists, and the Five Boro Bike Tour was the thing to do.
 That year 12,000 people signed up.

-Planning the ride soon became a full-time job for a small staff, and attendance ballooned to 32,000.
-At this point, City officials decided the party had gotten big enough; it’s been capped at that number ever since.
-In 1999, AYH concluded that the Tour needed more attention and spun off the event into a new nonprofit organization called Bike New York (established 2000), which has since developed other rides and, in the tradition of the first Five Boro Challenge, a robust and free bike education program.
-These educational offerings are funded entirely by proceeds from Bike New York events, making the Tour the largest charitable bike ride in the U.S..
-Since 2007, we’ve taught bike skills to tens of thousands of kids and adults throughout New York City.
+Planning the ride soon became a full-time job for a small staff, and attendance ballooned to upwards of 32,000.
+City officials decided the party had gotten big enough, and Bike New York has capped it at that number ever since.
+In 1999, AYH concluded that the Tour needed more attention and spun itself off as two independent non-profit entities: Bike New York, to run the Tour, and the Five Borough Bike Club, which in addition to organizing day and weekend trips, supports their much-grown sibling by providing volunteers and technical expertise.
+Bike New York (est. 2000) has since developed other rides and, in the tradition of the first Five Boro Challenge, a robust and free bike education program.
+These educational offerings are funded entirely by proceeds from Bike New York events.
+Since 2007, we’ve taught bike skills to more than 100,000 kids and adults throughout New York City.

 Each year, on the first Sunday in May, we’re thrilled to welcome 32,000 riders from every state in the nation and 65 countries around the world for an experience of the Big Apple unlike any other.
 It’s a chance for the global cycling community to come together to grab life by the handlebars and ride for a reason.